Fatigue Mountain

-Fatigue Mountain is located on the border of Alberta and British Columbia on the Continental DivideThe mountain was named in 1888 by W.S.
+Fatigue Mountain is located on the border of Alberta and British Columbia on the Continental Divide The mountain was named in 1888 by W.S.
 Drewry who became fatigued on the first ascent.

 Climate

 Based on the Köppen climate classification, Fatigue Mountain is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Winter temperatures can drop below -20 °C with wind chill factors below -30 °C.